rcya1/personal-website/posts/linear-recurrences.md

 ```

 Proving this is pretty complicated, so I'll omit it here.
-If you're interested int he full details, check out page 16 of [this document](https://www.eecs.yorku.ca/course_archive/2007-08/F/1019/A/recurrence.pdf) that also includes a ton of awesome in-depth information about solving recurrences.
+If you're interested in the full details, check out page 16 of [this document](https://www.eecs.yorku.ca/course_archive/2007-08/F/1019/A/recurrence.pdf) that also includes a ton of awesome in-depth information about solving recurrences.

 Once we have this theorem, we can then see that for each root $r$ with multiplicity $m$, we get $m$ sequences out of it.
 Since the total sum of all multiplicities is equal to $k$, we obtain our $k$ sequences that we can then create a linear combination of to match our initial conditions.
 With that, we have created a systematic approach towards solving linear recurrences.